relaybox/core/README.md

-# UWS - RelayBox Realtime Application Service Built on uWebSockets.js
+# Core - RelayBox Realtime Application Service Built on uWebSockets.js

-The UWS service is a realtime websocket server written in NodeJS, built on top of the powerful uWebSockets.js by [uNetworking](https://github.com/uNetworking).
+The Core service is a realtime websocket server written in NodeJS, built on top of the powerful uWebSockets.js by [uNetworking](https://github.com/uNetworking).
 The service is designed to provide a reliable and scalable websocket server for realtime applications.

 ## Getting Started